-Quitting smoking benefits your health as well as your oral well-being.
+Quitting smoking benefits your overall wellbeing as well as your dental health.
 You won’t have to worry about stained teeth or bad breath in the future and you’ll also save a good chunk of change.
 Do yourself a favor and head into your next dental surgery with a better chance of success.
 Your body and mouth will thank you.

 Have questions for our Chicago dentist?
 Call Bright Dental of Logan Square today at (773) 276-9280.